Hi, I’m Darren Beale. Please feel free to call me Bealers (most people do).

 You can also call me on 0845 680 9676 during UK office hours.

 Health of the mind and body is a subject very close to my heart.

 Up to a few years ago I lived a very unhealthy lifestyle and this caught up with me in a pretty spectacular way soon after my 40th birthday.
 The cause ended up being a compounding of lifelong acute stress & anxiety as well as very poor body management (no exercise, no veg, lots of booze and so on).

-I’ve since managed to turn things around so my diet and physical fitness are now A1 (for a middle aged man!) and I suffer less from stress, anxiety or depression, though this second part is still very much a work in progress.
+I’ve since managed to turn things around so my diet and physical fitness are now A1 (for a middle aged man!) and I suffer a lot less from stress & anxiety, but only because I’m careful to maintain a healthy lifestyle.

 If you’d like to read more then these few posts are related to that period: